ongyiumark/kalamanC/README.md

 `$ ./kalman`

-You can also run it with a file containing a **Kalamansi script** to run that script.
+You can also run it with a file containing a **KalamanC script** to run that script.

 `$ ./kalman sample.kal`